qmk/qmk_firmware/keyboards/levinson/readme.md

 Example of flashing this keyboard with Elite-C:

-    Add `BOOTLOADER = atmel-dfu` to the `rules.mk` file.
     Hold the reset button on the Elite-C board, or the reset button on the keyboard if already assembled, then release the button and run:

     make levinson/rev2:default:dfu

+    Note: You'll need to add `BOOTLOADER = atmel-dfu` to your `rules.mk` to ensure that resetting the board works properly.

 See [build environment setup](https://docs.qmk.fm/build_environment_setup.html) then the [make instructions](https://docs.qmk.fm/make_instructions.html) for more information.